-The following information is categorized as "directory information" and release does not require consent of the student: student's legal name (see PCC Policy 6.17.1 Chosen First Name form more information); PCC student email address, city, program of study, dates of attendance, and credentials and awards received.
+The following information is categorized as "directory information" and release does not require consent of the student: student's legal name, (for additional guidance, refer to PCC Policy 6.17.1 Chosen First Name) PCC student email address, city, program of study, dates of attendance, and credentials and awards received.
 Currently enrolled students may request that directory information not be disclosed by completing the appropriate form available in the Student Development Office by the end of late registration each semester.

 Questions concerning PCC policy and procedures on educational records may be directed to the Student Development Office.
+For additional guidance, refer to PCC Policy 7.6 The Family Educational Rights and Privacy Act of 1974.